PURPOSE OF THIS POLICY

-- Tailgating with alcohol (beer or wine only, no hard liquor) will be allowed during home football games in designated parking lots and programmed areas within the border of Shields Street, Laurel Street, Mason Street, Lake Street and Parking Lot #440.
-Alcohol-free tailgating parking lots will be provided.
+- Tailgating with alcohol will be allowed during home football games in parking lots and programmed areas designated by the University as tailgating areas within the borders of Shields Street, Laurel Street, Mason Street, Lake Street and Parking Lot #440.
+Alcohol-free tailgating parking lots will also be provided.

-- Student vehicle tailgating will take place in the TILT Lot #315.
+- Student single-game tailgating will take place in the RAM Lot – South end of Lot #195.

 - Lory Student Center (LSC) will handle alcohol sales to fans at the LSC and Beer Garden tailgate area.

-Student vehicle tailgating will be located in the TILT Lot #315.
-Coolers, propane grills (no charcoal), beer or wine and non-alcoholic beverages are permitted.
+- Coolers, propane grills (no charcoal), alcoholic beverages 15% ABV or less, and non-alcoholic beverages are permitted.
 All items must be safely stowed in a vehicle before leaving the tailgate area.

-All tailgate areas should be considered dismount zones unless otherwise marked.
-Bicyclists will be directed to programmed tailgate areas.
-Valet bike parking will be provided in designated areas.
+- All tailgate areas should be considered dismount zones.
 Campus-wide bike racks will be available for bike parking outside of the traffic/security barriers.
-Drink responsibly; biking while impaired is illegal under Colorado’s DUI law!
+Drink responsibly; biking while impaired is illegal under Colorado’s DUI law.